What we learned about Jared Polis and Heidi Ganahl during their debate hosted by CBS4/The Colorado Sun

 Climate change

-Ganahl criticized Polis’ policies aimed at addressing climate change as going “too far, too fast,” but when pressed on what the right approach to reduce greenhouse gas emissions is, she said she would support the oil and gas industry.
+Ganahl criticized Polis’ policies aimed at addressing climate change as going “too far, too fast,” but when pressed on what is the right approach to reduce greenhouse gas emissions, she said she would support the oil and gas industry.

 “The right approach is to put our oil and gas workers back to work,” Ganahl said.
 “We have the second largest natural gas reserves in the country right here in Colorado.”